cxfos/budget-app/README.md

 - CRUD operations for expenses
 - Endpoint to retrieve expenses for a specific cycle
 - Endpoint to get total sum of expenses for the current cycle
+- Modern and responsive user interface
+- Real-time expense tracking

 ## Prerequisites

+- Docker and Docker Compose
-- Go 1.21 or later
+- Go 1.21 or later (for local development)
+- Node.js 20 or later (for local development)
-- PostgreSQL 15 or later
+- PostgreSQL 15 or later (for local development)
-- Docker and Docker Compose (for containerized deployment)

 ## Setup and Installation